Viewport

 Device Detail

 Pay attention to this tab during calibration and recording as it will let you know if any of your sensors are having problems.
-The Battery, Magnetic, and Signal columns should stay green the majority of the time.
+The columns should stay green the majority of the time.
 If any of them are red for more than a few seconds, it may be time to troubleshoot.

 - Battery in the red just means low battery, so charging the sensors should fix that.